opensearch-project/documentation-website/_security/access-control/users-roles.md

 ![compare read only mode]({{site.url}}{{site.baseurl}}/images/compare_read_only_mode.png)

-Mapping the user to only `readonly_mode` role does not give permissions to view relevant indexes or allow the user to view the existing dashboards.
+Mapping the user to only the `readonly_mode` role does not give them permissions to view relevant indexes or allow them to view the existing dashboards.
 Read access to indexes and dashboards require separate permissions.
 {: .note }